rasagy/The10Books/list-dump.md

 8.The Alchemist by Paulo Coehlo
 9. India After Gandhi by Ramchandra Guha
 10. The White Tiger by Arvind Adiga

+###Shridhar Ramachandran
+1. The Secret of the Key (probably my earliest memory of a book I've figuratively devoured, can't find any instances of it online now though :()
+2. Harry Potter series (no shit, Sherlock)
+3. Animorphs/A Series of Unfortunate Events (Clubbing these 2 together as even though I don't recall every single detail of these 2 series' of books, I do associate a lot of great childhood memories with these books)
+4. False Impressions by Jeffrey Archer
+5. A Thousand Splendid Suns by Khaled Hosseini
+6. A Song of Ice and Fire series by George RR Martin
+7. Neither Here Nor There by Bill Bryson (probably the best and only pseudo-travel book I've read)
+8. Salmon Fishing in the Yemen by Paul Torday (lovely epistolary novel)
+9. The Devotion of Suspect X by Keigo Higashino (despite sorta having grown out of mystery novels, this blew my mind)
+10. The Name of the Wind by Patrick Rothfuss
+11. (rules are allowed to be broken if they involve Wodehouse) Right Ho, Jeeves! by PG Wodehouse

 ###Shruti Dhoot
 1. A thousand splendid suns - Khaled Hosseini